lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 6.  **Validate and test with code walkthrough**

-    1. Scan over code and double check for any syntax errors.
+    1. Scan code and double check for any syntax errors.

     2. Walk through code for correctness using sufficiently complex test cases.
 Ensure boundary conditions don't cause errors.